JThomas404/cloudforgex/docs/challenges-and-learnings.md

 ### S3 Bucket Protection

-The CloudForgeX project implements comprehensive S3 bucket protection to prevent unauthorized access to static content.
+The CloudForgeX project implements comprehensive S3 bucket protection to prevent unauthorised access to static content.
 This is a critical security control as S3 bucket misconfigurations are a common source of data breaches.

 ```hcl
 resource "aws_s3_bucket_public_access_block" "web_access_block" {